Nexmo/station/_documentation/application/nexmo-cli.md

 ```

 You are prompted to select your required application capabilities.
 You can select as many as you want for your application.
 You are then prompted to enter your webhook URLs, based on the capabilities you selected.
 For example, if you requested `rtc` capabilities then you are prompted for the RTC Event webhook URL.

+Note that the command you could use to recreate the application in the future is also displayed as part of the output.
+This is useful for future reference, for example, if you later wanted to create a similar application using a script.

+### Script mode

 To create the application without the interactive mode (useful for scripts), use a command such as: